suit-wg/architecture/draft-ietf-suit-architecture.md

 - With Server-initiated updates the server-side component of the status tracker learns about a new firmware version and determines which devices qualify for a firmware update.
-Once the relevant devices have been selected, the status tracker informs these devices and the firmware consumers obtain those images and manifests.
+Once the relevant devices have been selected, the status tracker pushes images and manifests to the firmware consumer.
 Server-initiated updates are important because they allow a quick response time.
 Note that the client-side status tracker needs to be reachable by the server-side component.
 This may require devices to keep reachability information on the server-side up-to-date and state at NATs and stateful packet filtering